Uptick in new cases brings Burkina Faso above 1,000 total cases

 Total cases: 1070 (as of 22 July 2020)

 Total deaths: 53

 Containment measures: Quarantine measures announced in March were adjusted and partially relaxed in early May.
-Curfew introduced from 9 p.m. to 4 a.m. is still in force.
+Curfew introduced from 9 p.m. to 4 a.m. is still in place.

-Situation: As of 29 May 2020, Burkina Faso has confirmed 847 cases and 53 deaths.
-Ouagadougou remains the epicentre, but nine out of 13 regions are impacted.
-The further spread in communities affected by the ongoing crisis, particularly the displaced population, could be catastrophic.
+The further spread among communities affected by the ongoing crisis, particularly the displaced population, could be catastrophic.
 Quarantine measures announced in March were adjusted and partially relaxed in early May.
 Land and air borders remain closed and restrictions may further affect supply chains.

 Burkina Faso has minimal capacity to hospitalize and manage COVID-19 cases.
 In the northern and eastern regions, 1.6 million people have limited or no access to healthcare services.
 The adverse economic impacts will have consequences across all sectors, particularly in areas affected by insecurity and displacement.
 Increased food insecurity will lead to higher mortality and morbidity.
 Distance learning remains inaccessible to most children, especially in rural areas and for displaced and refugee children.
 The pandemic has put vaccination campaigns on hold, which could lead to further outbreaks, including of life-threatening diseases such as measles.
 Protection concerns are on the rise.

 A National Pandemic Crisis Management Committee of COVID-19 has been set up in Burkina Faso.